Tangjiahui26/DataAnalysisWithR/hw08/README.md

 + Experiment with packages that add extra features to Shiny, such as`shinyjs, leaflet, shinydashboard, shinythemes, ggvis`. :white_check_mark:

     - As I mentioned above, I used`shinyjs` to make my website more beautiful.
-In addition, I also applied`ggvis` to get more suitable plots for HTML instead of `ggplot`.
+In addition, I also applied`ggvis` to get more suitable plots for HTML instead of using `ggplot`.

 + Show the number of results found whenever the filters change. :white_check_mark: